 Whether Russia still has the forces to exploit this situation is unknown.
 However, bringing about a victory that includes the expulsion of Russian troops from Ukraine and the elimination of the self-proclaimed Republics of Lugansk and Donetsk is beyond the capabilities of the Ukrainian army.

-EIR: The Schiller Institute has called for a ceasefire and a negotiated settlement, but more broadly, the convening of a to establish an agreement for security and economic development of all countries, based on the principles that led to the Treaty of Westphalia which ended the Thirty Years’ War.
+EIR: The Schiller Institute has called for a ceasefire and a negotiated settlement, but more broadly, the convening of a conference to establish an agreement for security and economic development of all countries, based on the principles that led to the Treaty of Westphalia which ended the Thirty Years’ War.
 Would you agree with that approach?

 Lt.
 Col. Bosshard: The current conflict is based on contradictions between principles of international law: while Ukraine accuses Russia of violating the ban on the use of force, Russia in turn criticizes Ukraine for violating the Minsk Agreements.
 Ukraine justifies its desire to join NATO with the freedom to choose its alliance in order to guarantee its security.
 Russia counters this with the principle of the indivisibility of security, according to which the security of one partner may not be pursued at the expense of another.
 Ukraine demands its territorial integrity.
 Russia responds by pointing to the violation of the rights of the Russian-speaking population in Ukraine.

 Although I consider the term genocide used by the Russian side in this context to be exaggerated, I think ethnic cleansing by nationalist fanatics to be quite possible should Ukraine regain control of its territories in the East.
 Due to the wars waged by the West in the course of the last thirty years, Russia keeps making massive accusations against NATO.